Nick-Masri/Poetry-Blog/_posts/2019-05-26-Heading-Out.markdown

 And who knows
 Maybe while I'm on the road
 I'll find someone new
-Or maybe I'll find you
+Or maybe I'll think of you
 And be strangled by blue